What Is The Best Thing To Do With An Inherited IRA?

 Beneficiaries who inherit an IRA should consider taking a lump sum distribution, but be warned this could incur significant tax bills in the year of withdrawal (with certain Roth IRAs where qualified distributions may be tax-free).
 This option should also be pursued when taking care of estate matters involving spouses who inherit large sums in inheritance taxation issues but will increase tax bills dramatically at withdrawal time.

-Though a lump sum distribution could provide immediate liquidity, it can also cause them to be placed in more tax brackets, resulting in more tax liabilities and also eradicating any future growth potential within the IRA and tax deferred
+Although taking a lump sum distribution could provide immediate liquidity, it could cause them to be placed in more tax brackets, resulting in higher tax burdens and removing the potential for future growth in the IRA tax-deferred or tax-free

 Considerations When Deciding How to Utilize Inherited IRA